 Isabel Trujillo describes heaven on earth as a place where each of us would give joyfully and without expectation of return.

-One where the bonds of mutual aid are their own reward and where all community members enter into those relationships with a glad heart.
-This vision shapes all of her work at the library.
-Work which prioritizes strengthening social connection between residents and grounding residents to the history and culture of place.
+The bonds of mutual aid are their own reward and all community members enter into those relationships with a glad heart.
+This vision shapes all of Isabel Trujillo’s work at the library–work which prioritizes strengthening social connection between residents and grounding residents to the history and culture of place.

-Isabel has led the Cultural Center & Library for __ years, beginning as a volunteer and building her position along with the institution.
+Isabel has led the Library & Cultural Center for over a decade, beginning as a volunteer and building her position along with the institution.
 As in most rural libraries, the success of services and programming is in part about the collaborative relationship of two leading staff persons.
 One person is often the children’s programmer and another the adult focused person.
 Isabel’s role as director mainly takes place outside the library and in library closed hours.
-In this institution Isabel is called the Director, and the person who works in the building during library open hours, and whose service focus is within the walls of the building, is called the Librarian.

 And during large feast day celebrations and other community-wide gatherings in the plaza or the public gymnasium, Sharon is the face in the open library.
 Regardless of celebration day or time, the library opens for community events.
 Isabel operates as host, community member, and facilitator within the event.
 And Sharon acts as welcomer, director, helper, and friend to all who come into the library.

-The Cultural Center and Library in El Pueblo de Abiquiu, which itself is in the town Abiquiu is a place invented by waves of people trying to capture and tell a complex story in a way which will resonate with visitors and inspire young residents to stay.
-While the services this library provides aren’t radically different from those provided in public libraries across the US, how they are done, how they are framed, how they are specifically constructed to relate a cultural heritage and natural context rooted to this exact place is unique.
+The Library and Cultural Center in El Pueblo de Abiquiú , which itself is in the town Abiquiú is a place invented by waves of people trying to capture and tell a complex story in a way which will resonate with visitors and inspire young residents to stay.
+While the services this library provides are not radically different from those provided in public libraries across the US, how they are done, how they are framed, how they are specifically constructed to relate a cultural heritage and natural context rooted to this exact place is unique.
 The place itself has a history that is rich and nuanced.
 Knowing it requires a living forgiveness and grace not often demanded of the amateur local history buff.
 It is a beautiful place that everyone should visit once and listen intently to the extraordinary diversity of stories experienced there.